Participated in: Fall 2009

 How has your experience with the Washington Program affected your career trajectory?

-How have your career goals evolved since your participation in the Washington Program?
+Have your career goals evolved since your participation in the Washington Program?